aaannjali/MovieTime/README.md

      - Deploying our app to production
 - Create Singup user
 - Implemented Sign In user API
 - Created Redux store with userSlice
+- update profiles
+- BugFix: If the user is signout redirect /browser to Login page and vice-versa

 # Features
 - Login/ Sign up